A by-law relating generally to the transaction of the affairs of the Old Ottawa South Community Association Inc.

 32 AMENDMENT OF BY-LAWS

-These By-laws may be amended by a two-thirds majority vote of the Board of Directors, provided that the proposed amendment was submitted in writing at the previous Board meeting.
+These By-laws may be amended by a two-thirds majority vote of the Board of Directors, provided that the proposed amendment was submitted in writing at a previous Board meeting.
 Any such modifications are subject to ratification by a simple majority at the next subsequent Annual Meeting of the Association.